-Wisconsin column Nonresidents - complete Schedule WD if you have capital gain and loss from Wisconsin sources.
-(See definition of Wisconsin sources below.)
-If you don't, fill in -0- on line 7.
-Part-year and full-year residents - all capital gain or loss received while you are a Wisconsin resident and capital gain or loss received from Wisconsin sources (see definition of Wisconsin sources below) while you are a nonresident is includable in your Wisconsin income.
-However, you are allowed a 60% exclusion for net longterm capital gain, and your deduction for net capital loss is limited to \$500.
+Wisconsin column Nonresidents - complete Schedule WD if you have capital gain or loss from Wisconsin sources.
+(See definition of Wisconsin sources on page 10.)
+If you don't, fill in 0- on line 7.
+Part-year and full-year residents - all capital gain or loss received while you are a Wisconsin resident and capital gain or loss received from Wisconsin sources (see definition of Wisconsin sources on page 10) while you are a nonresident is includable in your Wisconsin income.
+However, you are allowed a 60% exclusion for net long-term capital gain, and your deduction for net capital loss is limited to \$500.
 If you have any capital gain or loss taxable to Wisconsin, complete Schedule WD to determine your taxable gain or allowable loss.

-If the only amount on line 13 of Form 1040 is a capital gain distribution from a mutual fund or real estate investment trust, you do not have to complete Schedule WD.
+If the only amount on line 13 of Form 1040 or line 10 of Form 1040A is a capital gain distribution from a mutual fund or real estate investment trust, you do not have to complete Schedule WD.
 Fill in 40% of the portion of the capital gain distribution received while a Wisconsin resident.

-Capital gain or loss from Wisconsin sources includes gain or loss from the sale of land, buildings, and machinery located in Wisconsin, your share of capital gain and loss from an estate or trust, partnership, or tax-option (S) corporation which has been reported to you on Wisconsin Schedule 2K-1, 3K-1, or 5K-1, and any gain derived from a Wisconsin state lottery ticket or multijurisdictional lottery ticket purchased in Wisconsin.
+Capital gain or loss from Wisconsin sources includes gain or loss from the sale of land, buildings, and machinery located in Wisconsin and your share of capital gain and loss from an estate or trust, partnership, or tax-option (S) corporation which has been reported to you on Wisconsin Schedule 2K-1, 3K-1, or 5K-1.
 It also includes gain from the sale of stock acquired under an incentive stock option or employe stock purchase plan to the extent attributable to personal services performed in Wisconsin.
 It doesn't include losses from nonbusiness bad debts and worthless securities, and gains or losses from sales of stocks (except gain on stock acquired under an incentive stock option or employe stock purchase plan as explained above) while a nonresident.